1965 Palm Sunday tornado outbreak: Dunlap, Indiana

-Russiaville–Alto–southern Kokomo–Greentown–southern Marion, Indiana
+Russiaville–Alto–Kokomo–Greentown–Marion, Indiana

+Aerial view of Alto, Indiana, following the tornado.

-As the Lafayette–Middlefork tornado dissipated, a new tornado developed nearby without a definite break in the damage path.
+As the Lafayette–Middlefork tornado dissipated, this violent tornado developed nearby without a definite break in the damage path.
 Due to changes in the intensity of the damage, surveyors split the path into two separate tornadoes.
 At about 7:28 p.m.
 CDT (00:28 UTC), the new, rapidly strengthening tornado hit Russiaville, causing severe damage to the entire community.
 The 3/4 mi tornado destroyed or damaged 90% of the community, though most of the damage ranged from F0–F3.
 The tornado then widened to 1 mi across as it moved into nearby Alto, causing F4-level damage to homes, before striking the southern edge of the larger city of Kokomo.
 Collectively, the tornado destroyed 100 homes in Alto and Kokomo.
 The Maple Crest apartment complex was unroofed and incurred the collapse of its uppermost walls.
 As the tornado continued eastward, it apparently intensified and killed ten people in Greentown, most of whom had been in automobiles.
 The tornado destroyed 80 homes, many of which it obliterated and swept away, as it struck multiple subdivisions in the Greentown area.
 In all, the tornado killed 18 people and injured another 600 in Howard County alone.
 Just south of Swayzee, the tornado leveled some more homes and caused three additional deaths.
 As it struck the southern outskirts of Marion, the tornado leveled a pair of homes, partly unroofed a Department of Veterans Affairs (VA) hospital, and wrecked the Panorama shopping center.
 20 injuries occurred at the VA hospital, and looters scavenged the shopping center.
 Several homes were destroyed and hundreds others damaged in Marion as well.
 The tornado killed five people as it traversed Grant County.
 Losses totaled $500.025 million, $12 million alone of which occurred near Marion.